FORTEPIANO — Bart van Oort (Royal Conservatory The Hague)

 Bart van Oort teaches fortepiano and is a lecturer in Historical Performance Practice at the Royal Conservatory in The Hague (The Netherlands).

-daily lessons: individualised teaching (possibilities to observe other participants’ instructions);
+daily lessons: individualized teaching (possibilities to observe other participants’ instructions);

 preparation for exams, concerts and competitions;

 There will be two types of fortepiano: five octave Viennese and six octave Viennese.
 In the workshop we also welcome pianists who have no experience on the fortepiano to try the early instruments.

 For further information, please don’t hesitate to contact us!

 Students are hosted on a double-room basis in a beautiful, fully remodelled, 1892 villa on the bank of the Rhine river.